-TFP is a great way for a new photographer to brush upon their skills and put together the initial portfolio.
-But there is a lot of debate in the community about whether or not experienced photographer need/should/can do TFP.
+TFP is an excellent way for a new photographer to brush up on their skills and put together the initial portfolio.
+But there are a lot of debate in the community about whether or not experienced photographers need/should/can do TFP.
 Let’s look at some pros and cons.

-When you grow as a photographer, at some point you start to get paid and (some people argue) if you get pay why do other work for free.
-Also is it even fair to work free with one model and ask another one to pay you?
+When you grow as a photographer, at some point you start to get paid and (some people argue) if you get paid, why do other work for free.
+Also, is it even fair to work free with one model and ask another one to pay you?
 What if one of your clients will hear about your TFPs and will be upset that he/she has to pay (= he/she is “worse” than people you agree to work for free with).
-These are all valid concerns and if you feel satisfied and comfortable why add TFP shoots to your workload.
+These are all valid concerns, and if you feel satisfied and comfortable, why add TFP shoots to your workload.

 Here’s why I do TFP though:

-- On set with client you need to stick to what you know and produce great results fast.
+- On set with a client, you need to stick to what you know and produce great results fast.
 No client would want you to experiment and play around at his/her expanse

-- Also TFP I get to pick who to work with.
-Not many people say “no” to me and I can pick best talents, models I like and all kinds of cool people.
+- Also, TFP I get to pick who to work with.
+Not many people say “no” to me, and I can choose the best talents, models I like, and all kinds of cool people.